TL;DR

 In this high-stakes environment, reactive measures are not enough.
 You need a proactive shield.
 This guide reveals how a combination of Private Medical Insurance (PMI) and a Loss of Career & Income Insurance Protection (LCIIP) shield can form your most crucial defence, providing the resilience and financial security to navigate the UK's silent professional killer.

-The World Health Organization (WHO) officially recognises burnout as an "occupational phenomenon."
+The World Health Organisation (WHO) officially recognises burnout as an "occupational phenomenon."
 It's not classified as a medical condition itself, but a state of vital exhaustion.
 Crucially, it is the direct result of chronic workplace stress that has not been successfully managed.

 Many people confuse everyday stress with burnout, but they are fundamentally different.
 Stress is characterised by over-engagement—a frantic sense of urgency and hyperactivity.
 Burnout is the opposite; it's defined by disengagement, blunted emotions, and a feeling of helplessness.